IT2GO-Gloria/P3_Q-WizApp/README.md

 * Allow a user to use the points gained with each correct answer toward something

 ### To get started:
-Github Group Project is located at: https://github.com/Revature-Q-Wiz
+* Github Group Project is located at: https://github.com/Revature-Q-Wiz
+* Group Trello Board is located at: https://trello.com/b/bjVEGyvO/primer-cohort-q-wiz-1187-1208

 ### The original engineering group:
 * Charles Chase III (Team Lead), Reveé Watts, Jerome Payne,